 Being diagnosed with cancer is a confusing time and most patients have questions about their diagnosis and treatment.
 Giving patients access to correct information is a key priority throughout the hospital and in recent years the charity has funded the production of cancer specific leaflets, compiled and distributed by relevant staff.

 Cancer treatment often means more than receiving radiotherapy or chemotherapy, as many patients will also need help dealing with the side effects of their cancer through rehabilitation.
 Friends of the Cancer is supporting this by funding vital equipment, like these walking aids, in the hospital’s physiotherapy department.

 Supporting young patients in isolation

 Undergoing treatment is really tough, but imagine if you had to be kept in isolation during your time in hospital.
 Many young patients face this and it can be a lonely and sometimes boring time.
-To help provide a distraction, we recently bought a DVD player and a selection of DVDs for our young patients to avail of.
+To help provide some welcome distraction, we recently bought a DVD player and a selection of DVDs for our young patients to avail of.
 It might not sound like a big deal, but for someone unable to leave a room for weeks at a time, it is a lifeline.